 When does camp start and finish?

-The gates open 5pm Thursday March 29 with Easter Camp finishing up at 1.30pm Monday April 2nd.
+Gates open 5pm Thursday 18 April with Easter Camp finishing up at 1.30pm Monday 22 April.

 What does the cost include?

-The Easter Camp fee includes most activities, all meals, programming, bands etc. Campers are responsible for their own tents (with your youth community) and your transport to and from camp.
+The Easter Camp fee includes most activities, all meals, programming, bands, seminars and parties.
+Campers are responsible for their own tents (with your youth community) and your transport to and from camp.

 Who is Easter Camp for?

-Easter Camp is for High School aged youth.
-That means if you are between 13-18 at the start of camp or are in Year 9-13 at school in the current Easter Camp year then you’re good to go!
-Young people rock along with their Youth Groups from all over the Lower North Island.
+Easter Camp is for college aged youth.
+That means if you are between 13-18 years old at the start of camp or are in Year 9-13 at school in the current Easter Camp year then you’re good to go!
+Young people rock along with their youth groups from all over the Lower North Island.

 Where is Easter Camp?